tlswg/tls13-spec/draft-ietf-tls-tls13.md

 that order.
 Unused values are empty.
 Some ciphers may additionally require a client write IV and a server write IV.

-When keys are generated, the then current master secret (MS) is used as an entropy source.
+When keys are generated, the current master secret (MS) is used as an entropy source.
 For handshake records, this means the hs_master_secret.
 For application data records, this means the regular master_secret.